 An important source of EBCs is financial covenants in debt contracts.
 Covenants are legally binding provisions in debt contracts that specify restrictions on borrowers; financial covenants are one type of covenants limiting borrowers' financial conditions, assessed based on financial statements.
 Violations of covenants trigger "technical defaults," in which case creditors have legal power to accelerate payments or terminate the credit agreement.
-While such actions are infrequent, creditors use the bargaining power to request fees, increase borrowing costs, restrict borrowers' financial decisions, and replace management teams (Roberts and Sufi, 2009; Nini, Smith, and Sufi, 2009, 2012).
-Covenant violations prompt transfers of control rights to creditors, and incur significant costs to borrowers.
+While such actions are infrequent, creditors use them as a threat to request fees, restrict firms' borrowing decisions, replace management teams, among others (Roberts and Sufi, 2009; Nini, Smith, and Sufi, 2009, 2012).
+Covenant violations incur significant costs to borrowers, and impost effective limits on borrowing as we further confirm below.